Having Trouble Picking Out The Best Ear Wash For Dogs?

 - None that I could find…so far

-- Update: 04-02-2016: Thought I’d check out to see what others are saying about Virbac Epi-Otic Advanced and here’s what I found now…according to a few that tried this on their dog’s ears some found it irritated the ears more and caused them to become itchy, red, and/or inflamed.
+- A few users found it irritated their dog’s ears more and caused them to become itchy, red, and/or inflamed.
 However, there are also many more that seem to love it for their dogs 82% actually give it a 5-star rating.

 I’d definitely recommend trying this one out anyways since the majority of dog owners appear to find this product to work.
 Not all dogs are the same, so there may be some it won’t work for…plus, it probably depends whether it was used correctly or not and how many times, and there also could be other factors such as the dog’s general health, skin sensitivity, allergies, etc.